glennleekg/readme/qsg-dev-env.md

 >_This section is using "docker image build" command to build own private custom made image used for creating container, and "docker-compose" command to run multiple containers which relationships are defined in a yml file.
 For creating and running a standalone MariaDB container, please refer to [2.
 Create and Run Standalone MariaDB Container](#2.-Create-and-Run-Standalone-MariaDB-Container)._

 ## _**Step 1 ~ Building Custom Made MariaDB Image from Dockerfile**_
-> You may skip this step, Docker Compose in Step 3 handle this.
+> You may skip this step, Docker Compose in Step 3 will handle this.

 prepare the Dockerfile for MariaDB
 ```